Below are the answers to the questions most commonly asked by people making educational group bookings.

 Members of bona fide youth groups such as brownies, scouts, etc. are equally welcome at these rates.

 There is no minimum number of pupils/students for an education group visit.
-Home educators are equally welcome.
+Home educators also count as an education group.

 Groups organised by families/friends qualify for our group rates, if they have 20 or more in the group (not counting under 3s).
 Such groups do not qualify as an education group.